 Coding question requires implementing Naive Bayes classifier and calculating prior probability and conditional probability.
 Examine probability statistics and coding abilities.
 Students' stuck points are prone to errors in feature category statistics, probability smoothing, or prediction calculations.
 The idea of solving the problem is: first count the prior probability and conditional probability of each category in the training set (possibly using Laplace smoothing), then calculate the posterior probability of each category when predicting the test set, and select the category with the highest probability as the prediction.
 The focus is on formula understanding and implementation details.

-ByteDance / North American major manufacturer OA good helper:Programhelp Real-time interview assistance
+ByteDance / North American major manufacturer OA Interview real-time assistance

-If you are preparing ByteDance / other major North American manufacturers OA or written test, but time is tight, the amount of questions is large, and there are many platform restrictions, Programhelp provides Interview real-time assistance service:
+If you are preparing for ByteDance / other major North American companies' OA or written exams, but are short on time, have large questions, and have many platform restrictions, Programhelp provides Interview real-time assistance service:

 Whether it is ML/Research OA, algorithm written test, or high-intensity limited time assessment, with the help of Programhelp, you can answer the questions boldly, without fear of getting stuck, and pass the first screening smoothly.